peteroupc/peteroupc.github.io/random.md

 <a id=Seed_Generation_for_Noncryptographic_PRNGs></a>
 ### Seed Generation for Noncryptographic PRNGs

-In general, an application ought to seed a noncryptographic PRNG's full state with either the output of a cryptographic RNG or a seed described in the [**previous section**](#Seed_Generation).
+In general, to generate a seed allowed by a noncryptographic PRNG, an application ought to use a cryptographic RNG or a method described in the [**previous section**](#Seed_Generation).

 It is NOT RECOMMENDED to seed PRNGs with timestamps, since they can carry the risk of generating the same "random" number sequence accidentally.<sup>[**(13)**](#Note13)</sup>